deniskropp/t138/ARCHITECTURE.md

+## Getting Started

+For instructions on how to install and run the framework, please see the [README.md](README.md) file.

 ## Agent Framework: High-Level Architectural Overview

 The agent framework is designed with a modular architecture, built upon clearly defined [Design Principles](#design-principles).
 Its core components and their interactions facilitate the creation, management, and execution of agent-based workflows.
 For definitions of key terms, please refer to the [Glossary](#glossary).